 Sectional Point Repair

 Sectional point repair is another type of trenchless lining that many commercial property owners embrace to resolve pipe issues when it’s applicable.
 These repairs are essentially pipe lining on the small scale, which is lining intended for isolated pipe damage, as opposed to the entire pipe body.
 During these repairs, trenchless pros will use two small, possibly pre-existing entry points to access your damaged pipe and insert sectional lining materials into the damaged section of the pipe.

 Like full-body lining, the curing process takes mere hours, and resulting pipe walls are expected to last many decades before wear.
 Sectional repair is ideal for pipes damaged by:

 - Faulty pipe joints

 - Improper installation

-As the most practical pipe repair for commercial properties will vary for each application, the first step in renovating your pipes should be reaching out to trenchless repair team and having a professional inspection performed.
-These inspections, usually done via a live video feed from within your pipes, can help you make the most informed decision with regard to your damaged pipes.
+As the most practical pipe repair for commercial properties will vary for each application, the first step in renovating your pipes should be reaching out to a trenchless repair team like Express Sewer and having a professional inspection performed.
+These inspections, usually done via a live video feed from within your pipes, can help you make the most informed decision about your damaged pipes.